 Standard Compression Gloves

-Another option is gloves that are heated usually using infrared or battery powered heating cables.
-This type of glove may provide benefits due the increased heat which increases blood flow.
+Another option is gloves that are heated usually using infrared or battery-powered heating cables.
+This type of glove may provide benefits due to the increased heat which increases blood flow.

 Vibrating Compression Gloves

 These gloves are also usually battery-powered with small vibrating motors in them that stimulate blood flow.
 The sellers of these gloves also claim that they disrupt pain signals by providing a sensory distraction.
 I couldn’t find any independent studies that verify this claim.